Accelerating two-dimensional tensor network optimization by preconditioning: Acknowledgements

 We thank Lei Wang, Yuchi He, and Laurens Vanderstraeten for helpful discussions.
 X.Y.Z. and J.H. are supported by European Research Council (ERC) under the European Union's Horizon 2020 program (grant agreement No. 101125822).
 W.T. is supported by Research Foundation Flanders (FWO) [Postdoctoral Fellowship 12AA225N].
 Q.Y. and P.C. are supported by the European Research Council (ERC) under the European Union's Horizon 2020 programme (grant agreement No. 101001604).
 For code developments and numerical calculations, we thank EuroHPC Joint Undertaking for awarding us access to MareNostrum5 at BSC, Spain under Grant No. EHPC DEV-2025D07-003 and DEV-2025D06-052 and access to LUMI, Finland under Grant No. VSC-2025-09-T350-JH-JULIA.

-\paragraph*{Data availability.} The data that supports the findings of this work is openly available~\cite{data}.
+\paragraph*{Data availability.} To streamline practical implementation, we provide a Julia implementation~\cite{iPEPS_preconditioner} for reference, along with benchmark data~\cite{data} for comparison.
 Both the standard and preconditioned gradient-descent and L-BFGS algorithms used in the iPEPS optimization are implemented in the open-source package \texttt{OptimKit.jl}~\cite{OptimKit.jl}.